talkowski-lab/rCNV2/analysis/genes/README.md

 After all filtering, we retained 170,422 exons from 17,263 genes for these analyses.

-Unlike the [sliding window analysis](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows), we restricted CNVs in this analysis to ultra-rare frequencies, as this analysis was specifically interested in individual genes with highly penetrant phenotypic effects when deleted or duplicated.
+Unlike the [sliding window analysis](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows), we restricted CNVs in this analysis to ultra-rare frequencies, as this analysis was specifically interested in highly penetrant individual genes.

 We conducted this procedure a total of three times per phenotype group & metacohort: once each for deletions, duplications, and all CNVs (deletions + duplications).